Skip to content

 External communication Ability to send data outside the sandbox HTTP tools, MCP servers with outbound calls

-LLMs cannot reliably distinguish trusted from injected instructions — once untrusted input enters context, it influences tool calls.
-The trifecta shifts defense from prompt-level mitigations to architecture.
+LLMs cannot reliably separate trusted instructions from injected ones.
+Once untrusted input enters context, it influences tool calls.
+The trifecta moves defense from prompt-level mitigation to architecture.

-Ensure no execution path has all three legs.
-Which leg to remove depends on the task:
+No execution path should hold all three legs.
+Which leg to remove depends on the task.

 Remove egress (most common for coding agents)

-Default-deny outbound network.
-Most coding tasks need no network.
+Default-deny outbound network — most coding tasks need none.

 # Docker-based sandbox — no network